Will A Debt Management Program Ruin My Credit Score?

 Participating in a debt management program will have a positive effect on your credit score for several reasons, the most vital one being that it teaches you the importance of on-time payments.

-So, forget what you’ve heard about debt management programs ruining your credit score.
+Debt management program specifically address the two biggest factors in your credit score – on-time payments and credit utilization – so forget what you’ve heard about debt management programs ruining your credit score.
 Just the opposite is true.
 A debt management program is a great way to manage your credit score.
 Here is a look at how it impacts each component.

 History of On-Time Payments